 With tuition fees at international schools in Singapore constantly on the rise (see our fee comparison of Singapore’s top international schools to get a snapshot of what you can expect to pay in the first year) and fewer expat employment packages covering costs, a lot of families are looking to local schools as an alternative, affordable option when it comes to educating their kids.

 The teaching style at local schools can be very different to international schools, or what children might be used to if they’ve previously been schooled elsewhere.
 Some international schools follow the National Curriculum of the country they’re affiliated with or a blend of this together with another internationally recognised curriculum, such as IGCSE or PYP.
 The curriculum at a lot of international schools is guided by the International Baccalaureate, which has a natural tendency towards promoting inquiry-based learning, independence, creativity and a global outlook due to the transference of the curriculum internationally.
 The approach at local schools is not as individualised and class sizes tend to have a larger student to teacher ratio.
 However, they do have a reputation for being very robust when it comes to literacy and numeracy.
 In recent years, the pedagogy has evolved to include a greater focus on values-based and inquiry-based learning.
-Nurturing a love for learning is an important facet of local schooling now.
+Nurturing a love for learning is an important facet of local schooling.

 Both local and international schools in Singapore feature languages other than English as part of their syllabus and encourage bilingualism.
-Singapore government schools teach the main curriculum in English, plus learning a mother tongue language is compulsory.
+Singapore government schools teach the main curriculum in English, and learning a mother tongue language is compulsory.
 The deep immersion that this offers can deliver amazing results if you want your child to be truly bilingual.
 International schools, by and large, offer Mandarin and the language of origin that the school identifies with – be it Korean, French or German, to name a few.
 The way these are taught varies from school to school and Chinese in particular can be taught as a separate subject, or parallel to all subjects.
 International schools are well-versed in what it means to be a ‘third culture kid’ and can offer particular support to those children, helping them to assimilate, retain their identity and embrace being something else altogether.

 It’s no secret that local schools can be fiercely competitive.
 Parents seek tutoring for their children in multiple subjects from a young age so that they might get into the right stream in order to gain entry to the secondary school they want.
 You can attend a local school without committing to this results-driven approach, but it’s worth considering your long-term plan for schooling and where secondary school, and even university, might take place.
 Expatriate students who do attend secondary school in Singapore may benefit from the competitive environment and how it prepares them for the rigours of the real world.
 A lot of international schools focus on individualised learning, with personal development plans designed to stretch each student to the best of their abilities and encourage them to direct their own learning to a certain degree.
 This freedom to ‘think outside the box’ can help define strong leadership qualities and problem-solving abilities that are highly-prized, particularly in tech companies.